LizardByte/RetroArcher/docs/source/contributing/localization.rst

 Strings are automatically extracted from the code to the `locale/retroarcher.po` template file.
 The generated file is used by CrowdIn to generate language specific template files.
-The file is generated using the `.github/workflows/localize.yml` workflow and is run on any push event into the `nightly` branch.
+The file is generated using the `.github/workflows/localize.yml` workflow and is run on any push event into the `master` branch.
 Jobs are only run if any of the following paths are modified.

 .. code-block:: yaml